abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Description**:

-Injection using XSL transformations may be possible, and may allow an attacker to read system information, read and write files, or execute arbitrary code.
+Injection using XSL transformations may be possible and may allow an attacker to read system information, read and write files, or execute arbitrary code.

 **Explanation**: